shuangsilab/ncm_dumper/ncm_parser/README.md

 - `#![feature(iterator_try_collect)]`
 - `#![feature(doc_auto_cfg)]`

-Once these features get stable, this crate will bump to 1.0.0.
+Once these features get stable, the version number of this crate will bump up to 1.0.0.

 # Examples